reidmorrison/jruby-jms/README.md

 ## Dependencies

+### JMS V1.1 Provider

+In order to communicate with a JMS V 1.1 provider jruby-jms needs the jar files supplied by the JMS provider.
+As in the examples above the jar files can be specified in the configuration element :require_jars.
+Otherwise, the jars must be explicitly required in the Ruby code:
+  `require "~/Applications/apache-activemq-5.4.2/activemq-all-5.4.2.jar"`

 ### JRuby

 jruby-jms has been tested against JRuby 1.5.1 and 1.6, but should work with any current JRuby version.

-### JMS

-Every JMS Provider has details on which jar files to include in your CLASSPATH for their JMS client to work.
-Some examples for connection settings are covered in the Connection.new documentation

 ## Development